Det-Kongelige-Bibliotek/DVI_spotlight/README.md

 ```

 Your local application should be up and running.
 Check it by creating a new exhibit and manually adding items to it.

+BE AWARE that the images you upload need to be jpg, jpeg or png and have the right extension at the file name!